Chart Color Schemes

 Carlingford - West's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Carlingford-West shows excellent health outcomes, with low prevalence rates for common conditions across all ages.
+Carlingford-West shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.

-Its private health cover rate is approximately 52%, slightly higher than the average SA2 area.
-Asthma and arthritis were the most prevalent conditions, affecting 4.8% and 4.5% of residents respectively.
-A total of 79.8% reported no medical ailments, compared to 77.3% in Greater Sydney.
-The area has a senior population of 16.9%, or 3,503 people.
-Health outcomes for seniors align with those of the general population.
+Its private health cover rate is approximately 52%, leading that of the average SA2 area (~10,865 people).
+The most prevalent medical conditions are asthma and arthritis, affecting 4.8% and 4.5% of residents respectively.
+About 79.8% of residents report no medical ailments, compared to 77.3% in Greater Sydney.
+Around 16.9% of the population is aged 65 and over (3,504 people).
+Health outcomes among seniors are strong and largely align with the general population's health profile.

 Frequently Asked Questions - Health